Lipno nad Vltavou: Administrative division

+Etymology

+In the oldest documents, the name was written in the masculine gender as Lipen, but later the neuter gender Lipno prevailed.
+The name is derived from the Czech word lípa ('linden') and the Old Czech adjective lipný.

 Geography

 Lipno nad Vltavou is located about 20 km south of Český Krumlov and 40 km southwest of České Budějovice.
 It lies in the Bohemian Forest mountain range.
 The highest point is the mountain Kaliště at 993 m above sea level.
 The municipality is situated on the shore of the Lipno Reservoir, which is built on the Vltava River.

 History

 The first written mention of Lipno nad Vltavou is from 1530.
 It was originally a small lumbering settlement belonging to the Vyšší Brod estate.
 During the construction of the Lipno Reservoir between 1952 and 1959, the settlement was flooded and a new resort was built instead.